wjsimon/sesh/README.md

 #### Output class
 ![image](https://github.com/user-attachments/assets/abdf7464-75cc-43ee-98c5-f490effb3a6c)

 **Note how I used an 'IEnumerable<int>' instead of 'int[]' in the "Returns" annotation.
-The generator does not check the controller methods actual return type when generation the client method even if there is one.
-This is intended behaviour, as you should be using IActionResult instead of the actual return type.**
+The generator does not check the controller methods actual return type when generation the client method even if there is one.**

 **This is a prototyping library I created for personal use.
 It strongly correlates with how I code, and therefore, many features of ASP.NET Controllers are not yet supported.
 Feel free to add to the project by opening and issue and a corresponding pull request.**
 **For now, there's no further documentation.
 To get more information on how certain features work, you'll have to dig through the source.
 You can also shoot me a message here and I'll do my best to help out.**